iNZightVIT/iNZightMR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+* added executable examples to the Rd-files, and removed \dontrun{}
+* refactored code to avoid global assignment (<<-)
+* any necessary calls to par() have been followed immediately with on.exit to preserve the user's workspace
+* there are no reference materials for the methods in this package as it was part of a student's research project
+* there are no external dependencies

+In previous submissions, I have:
 * specified in `Additional_repositories` where to find the 'iNZightPlots' package

 ## Test environments